decretist/Dissertation/Chapter1/chapter1.md

 concerns of the Gregorian reformers also shaped their approach to the collection and presentation of canons.
 The consuming interest of the reform generation was the relationship between *regnum* and *sacerdotium* (church and state).
-Like the eighth- and ninth-century Carolingian reformers, the eleventh-century reformers were intensely concerned with the reform and renewal of monastic and clerical life.
-The Carolingians had thought that cooperation between ecclesiastical and secular authorities was essential for the reform of religious life.
-The eleventh-century reformers believed that secular rulers had to acknowledge the jurisdictional supremacy of the papacy and the independence of the church from lay interference as a necessary precondition for effective clerical and monastic reform.
+This interest in the problem of church-state relations was instrumental: the ultimate concern of the eleventh-century reformers, as it had been for their eighth- and ninth-century Carolingian predecessors, was for the reform and renewal of monastic and clerical life.
+Unlike the Carolingians, however, who had thought that cooperation between ecclesiastical and secular authorities was essential for the reform of religious life, the eleventh-century reformers believed that secular rulers had to acknowledge the jurisdictional supremacy of the papacy and the independence of the church from lay interference as a necessary precondition for effective clerical and monastic reform.
 It is significant that the most important canon law collections of the reform period were compiled by prelates sympathetic with the reform movement, such as Anselm, bishop of Lucca (†1086), compiler of the